 - Private group transfers from airport to hotel and to airport on return

 - Accommodation in 3- and 4-star hotels

-- Sky & Telescope astronomy director for each group
+- Sky & Telescope astronomy director and Vanderbilt University study leader

 - Land transport by private motor coach

 - All meals as indicated on the itinerary, including special welcome and farewell meals

 - Beer with lunches

 - Wine and beer included with all dinners.